Arendelle-ftl/Arendelle-ftl.github.io/_research/1_project.md

     </div>
 </div>
 <div class="caption">
-    Physical modelling, surface charge density on the left and pattern diagram on the right.
+    Physical modelling, surface charge density on the left and electric field on the right.
 </div>